Bobby Joe Conrad: Chicago / St. Louis Cardinals

 In 1958 as a rookie, he was a starter at defensive back and had 4 interceptions and one fumble recovered.
 Three of his interceptions came in a single game against the Pittsburgh Steelers and quarterback Bobby Layne.
 On special teams, he made 6 out of 17 field goals and returned 19 punts for 129 yards (6.8-yard average).

 In 1959, he was moved to the backfield with college teammate John David Crow.
 He had 74 carries for 328 yards (including a 56-yard run on September 27, 1959), 14 receptions for 142 yards, 6 touchdowns, made 6 out of 9 field goals, 18 kickoff returns for 388 yards and 16 punt returns for 133 yards (8.3-yard average).
 On September 27, 1959, he rushed for 140 yards on only 11 carries, with two rushing touchdowns and a receiving touchdown.

 In 1961, he was moved to flanker pairing him with Sonny Randle, while registering 30 receptions for 499 yards and 2 touchdowns.
 In 1962, he collected 62 receptions (third in the league) for 954 yards (ninth in the league) and 4 touchdowns.

 In 1963, he led the league with 73 receptions and received All-NFL honors, being named first-team All-Pro by the Associated Press (AP) and United Press International (UPI), and second-team All-Pro by the Newspaper Enterprise Association (NEA).
 He also had 967 receiving yards (sixth in the league) and 10 touchdowns.

 In 1964, he posted 61 receptions (fourth in the league) for 780 yards and 6 touchdowns, receiving Pro Bowl honors.
 The UPI named him second-team All Pro.
 In 1965, he had 58 receptions for 909 yards and 5 touchdowns.

 On June 26, 1969, he was traded to the Dallas Cowboys in exchange for a fifth round draft choice (No. 127-Barry Pierson).

 He left as the seventh all-time pass receiver in the NFL with 422 receptions (418 with the Cardinals) and had a string of 148 consecutive games played.
 He was the Cardinals all-time leading receiver at the time he was traded.
 After believing he came within a game of breaking Don Hutson's NFL record for consecutive games with a reception, it was discovered that Don Hutson's record was counted erroneously.
 Conrad set the record for most consecutive games with a reception; 94 contests from 1961 to 1968.

-He is considered one of the top Cardinals receivers in the team's over 100-year history, and one of its 100 greatest players.
+Conrad was the Cardinals' all-time leading receiver at the time of his trade and has been named to lists of the team's greatest players.